MicrosoftDocs/sdk-api/sdk-api-src/content/apiquery2/nf-apiquery2-isapisetimplemented.md

 You don't need to call <b>IsApiSetImplemented</b> for universal APIs because they are by definition present on both OneCore and Desktop versions of Windows.

  See the corresponding API reference documentation pages to determine if a given API is universally available.
 Look for the <b>Target Platform</b> line in the requirements block of the documentation page.

+ For more information and examples of usage, see <a href="https://docs.microsoft.com/windows-hardware/drivers/develop/building-for-onecore">Building for OneCore</a>.